Personal Injury Overview

 Every state’s personal injury laws are different.
 Some of the relevant Florida personal injury laws include:

-Pure Comparative Negligence Law
+Modified Comparative Negligence Law

 Personal Injury Statute of Limitations